Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Screened exchange from

-It is now clear that the gap obtained from the RPA functional is nothing but the $G_0W_0$ correction of Eq.~(\ref{gw_dft}) evaluated with the RPA potential.
-The RPA potential can thus be seen as an optimal starting point for $G_0W_0$ producing a gap equal to the gap extracted from the RPA functional.
-As noted in previous works this correction is without the renormalization factor.\cite{gonze} It has been shown on a number of semiconductors\cite{kresseoep} that using the RPA potential for a $G_0W_0$ calculation brings gaps in closer agreement with self-consistent $GW$ approaches.\cite{PhysRevB.75.235102}
+It is now clear that the gap obtained from the RPA functional is nothing but the $G_0W_0$ correction of Eq.~(\ref{gw_dft_0}), without the $Z_k$ factor, evaluated with the RPA potential.
+The RPA potential can thus be seen as an optimal KS starting point for $G_0W_0$, which produces a gap equal to the gap extracted from the RPA functional.\cite{gonze} It has been shown on a number of semiconductors\cite{kresseoep} that using the RPA potential for a $G_0W_0$ calculation brings gaps in closer agreement with self-consistent $GW$ approaches.\cite{PhysRevB.75.235102}